Domain Adaptive and Generalizable Network Architectures and Training Strategies for Semantic Image Segmentation: Experiments

+Tab.~\ref{tab:sota} and \ref{tab:sota_dg} further provide results of previous methods reproduced with the Transformer MiT-B5 backbone instead of a CNN ResNet.
+It can be seen that MiT-B5 generally improves the mIoU across the tested DG and UDA methods.
+Still, the other contributions of DAFormer and HRDA (such as FD, RCS, and multi-scale/crop training) provide further significant gains as will be discussed in Sec. \ref{sec:component_ablation} - \ref{sec:exp_multi_resolution_uda}.

 These results display that DAFormer and HRDA are widely applicable to learn domain-robust semantic segmentation and to bridge various domain shifts.
-Beyond the presented benchmarks, DAFormer and HRDA have also been extended to further use cases such as waste sorting~\cite{bashkirova2023visda}, remote sensing~\cite{xia2023openearthmap}, and aerial power line segmentation~\cite{rao2022quadformer}, where they achieve strong performances.
+Beyond the presented benchmarks, DAFormer/HRDA were also extended to further use cases such as waste sorting~\cite{bashkirova2023visda}, panoptic segmentation~\cite{saha2023edaps}, remote sensing~\cite{xia2023openearthmap}, and aerial power line segmentation~\cite{rao2022quadformer}, where they achieve strong performances.